 Are there special safety guidelines for prenatal yoga?

 To protect your health and your baby's health during prenatal yoga, follow basic safety guidelines.
 For example:

 - Talk to your health care provider.
 Before you begin a prenatal yoga program, make sure you have your health care provider's OK.
-You may not be able to do prenatal yoga if you have a history of miscarriage, are at increased risk of preterm labor or have certain medical conditions, such as heart disease or back problems.
+You may not be able to do prenatal yoga if you are at increased risk of preterm labor or have certain medical conditions, such as heart disease or back problems.

 - Set realistic goals.
 For most pregnant women, at least 30 minutes of moderate physical activity is recommended on most, if not all, days of the week.
 However, even shorter or less frequent workouts can help you stay in shape and prepare for labor.